elastic/crawler/docs/ADVANCED.md

 ### The Purge crawl

-After a primary crawl is completed, Crawler will then fetch every doc from the associated index that was not encountered during the primary crawl.
+After a primary crawl is completed, the crawler fetches all documents from the associated index that were not seen during the crawl.
 It does this through comparing the `last_crawled_at` date on the doc to the primary crawl's start time.
 If `last_crawled_at` is earlier than the start time, that means the webpage was not updated during the primary crawl and should be added to the purge crawl.

-Crawler then re-crawls all of these webpages.
+The crawler then re-crawls all of these webpages.
-If a webpage is still accessible, Crawler will update its Elasticsearch doc.
+If a page is still accessible, it updates the corresponding document in Elasticsearch.
 A webpage can be inaccessible due to any of the following reasons:

 - Updated [crawl rules](./docs/features/CRAWL_RULES.md) in the configuration file that now exclude the URL